 Long-term dummy use may lead to:

-- Tooth decay (especially the front teeth) – if the dummy is dipped in sugary substances such as honey or jam.
+- tooth decay (especially the front teeth) – if the dummy is dipped in sugary substances such as honey or jam.

-Encourage a child to stop dummy use
+Encouraging a child to stop using a dummy

 If the habit continues into primary school years, seek advice from your oral health professional.